 But before you start picking out curtains and cabinets, let’s start with the basics.
 The first big decision concerns the type of ADU to be built on your property.
 There are four main types of ADUs:

 Detached units are standalone structures that are separated from the primary residence.
 An attached unit is built onto an existing residence and has its own private entrance, bath and kitchen.
 In many cases, this is the configuration you want if you plan to rent your in-law suite to a long-term boarder, since it maximizes both your privacy and theirs.
 However, you can also build an ADU adjoining your home, which is ideal if you plan to use this space for an elderly relative or additional living space.
 Above the garage, attics and basements fall under this category.
 An example of a repurposed existing unit is a garage conversion.
 This is a space within the primary house that’s converted into a unit for independent living.

 In San Diego, you can add up to 1,200 square feet attached to the existing dwelling or garage.
 However, in some areas, the formula it’s 50% of the existing residence, not counting the garage and up to 1,200.

 You must also provide an entrance distinct and separate from the main entrance to your house; ADUs are not considered additional rooms in your existing structure.

-Detached granny flats also cannot exceed 1,200 square feet, but there are no rules that link the size of the floor plan to the square footage of the main building.
-Instead, you can choose whatever size footprint you want to meet your needs, as long as it doesn’t exceed 1,200 ft2.
+Detached granny flats also cannot exceed 1,200 sq. ft, but there are no rules that link the size of the floor plan to the square footage of the main building.
+Instead, you can choose whatever size footprint you want to meet your needs, as long as it doesn’t exceed 1,200 sq. ft.
 This option is especially alluring if you already own a detached garage or shed, and you want to enhance that structure with the addition of an in-law suite.